 Tip #7: Practice Shooting From Different Angles

 The ideal situation is always to be able to make throws while you are standing directly in front of your target.
 However, this might not always be possible because most of your shots during a game could be difficult to make.
 For this reason, get accustomed to shooting from different angles as this would be a better representation of less-than-ideal on-field conditions.

 During practice sessions, perform drills that force you to shoot from the left and right of your target and those that also force you to shoot from down low and also from high over your head.
 Work on your sidearm as well and perform drills where you aim to throw at one particular point such as the top or bottom corners of the goal.

 Beginners often start with mastering the basics of a throw, after which they then work on their speed and accuracy.
 It takes a ton of exercise and daily practice to be able to learn how to throw a lacrosse ball effectively so do not be too hard on yourself if you do not get it right all at once.

-The best part is that daily practice will not only build up your hand speed, but it will also develop your muscle memory.
-Muscle memory would allow you to throw with more ease and help prevent muscle-related injuries which can be quite common among lacrosse players.
+The best part is that daily practice will not only build up your hand speed, but will also develop your muscle memory.
+Muscle memory would allow you to throw with more ease and help prevent muscle-related injuries which can be quite common among professional lacrosse players.

 In addition to throwing a lacrosse ball, here are other fundamental lacrosse skills you’d need to master: